Arcade47/Quick-Bingo-Maker/README.md

 	- non-quadratic --> just allow bingo in smaller direction
 	- **as of now only quadratic support**

+## Bugs:

+- tapping does not work for iOS

 ## TODOs:

 - Multiplayer functions: